falkr/ttm4115/pages/unit-components.md

 ### Publishing

-Publishing works via the NQTT client, for example in the effect of a transition of the state machine.
+Publishing works via the MQTT client, for example in the effect of a transition of the state machine.
-This works exactly like we used MQTT before, we get access to the client via the compoinent's variable.
+This works exactly like we used MQTT before, we get access to the client via the component's variable.

 ```python
 self.component.mqtt_client.publish('topic.../', message)